ramonjd/angular-skrollr/README.md

 ```

-Configuring at runtime (you might want to do this in order to used $scoped vars and funcs in config.constants):
+Configuring at runtime (you might want to do this in order to use $scoped vars and funcs in config.constants, or whatever):

 ```js
 var myApp = angular.module('myApp', ['sn.skrollr']);